javascript-tutorial/en.javascript.info/2-ui/1-document/01-browser-environment/article.md

 setTimeout(() => document.body.style.background = '', 1000);
 ```

 Here we used `document.body.style`, but there's much, much more.
 Properties and methods are described in the specification.

-There are two working groups who develop it:
+By chance, there are two working groups who develop it:

 1. [W3C](https://en.wikipedia.org/wiki/World_Wide_Web_Consortium) -- the documentation is at <https://www.w3.org/TR/dom>.
 2. [WhatWG](https://en.wikipedia.org/wiki/WHATWG), publishing at <https://dom.spec.whatwg.org>.

 As it happens, the two groups don't always agree, so we have like 2 sets of standards.
-But they are in tight contact and eventually things merge.
-So the documentation that you can find on the given resources is very similar, like 99%.
-There are very minor differences, but you probably won't notice them.
+But they are in the tight contact and eventually things merge.
+So the documentation that you can find on the given resources is very similar, there's like 99% match.
+There are very minor differences, you probably won't notice them.

-I find <https://dom.spec.whatwg.org> more pleasant to use, and so recommend it.
+Personally, I find <https://dom.spec.whatwg.org> more pleasant to use.

-In the ancient past, once there was no standard at all -- each browser did whatever it wanted.
+In the ancient past, there was no standard at all -- each browser implemented whatever it wanted.
 So different browsers had different sets methods and properties for the same thing, and developers had to write different code for each of them.
-Dark times indeed.
+Dark, messy times.

 Even now we can sometimes meet old code that uses browser-specific properties and works around incompatibilities.
 But in this tutorial we'll use modern stuff: there's no need to learn old things until you really need those (chances are high you won't).

 Then the DOM standard appeared, in an attempt to bring everyone to an agreement.
-The first version was DOM Level 1, then it was extended by DOM Level 2, then DOM Level 3, and now it's DOM Level 4.
+The first version was "DOM Level 1", then it was extended by DOM Level 2, then DOM Level 3, and now it's DOM Level 4.
 People from WhatWG group got tired of version and are calling that just "DOM", without a number.
 So will do we.

 ```smart header="DOM is not only for browsers"
 The DOM specification explains the structure of a document and provides objects to manipulate it.
 There are non-browser instruments that use it too.